Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 Guide to Paying Bills With a Credit Card: Can You Even Do It?

-It is possible to pay bills with a credit card.
+It may be possible to pay some or all of your bills with a credit card.
 Using a credit card in this way can help you earn rewards like cash back and travel points.

 But it’s not always the right financial move.
 Keep reading to learn what bills you can pay with a credit card and how using a credit card to pay bills works.